Lewis Archer: 2012–2013

 Over a year later, Lewis enters a country pub and unexpectedly meets Audrey and her daughter, Gail McIntyre (Helen Worth).
 Upon seeing them, he pretends he is his own identical twin brother.
 Neither Audrey or Gail are fooled and Lewis offers to pay for their drinks.
 He then leaves the pub and heads to Coronation Street.
 Lewis visits Peter, apologises for stealing from him and returns the money he took with an extra £1000 as compensation.
 Lewis then goes to Audrey's salon and he tells her he did not mean to hurt her.
 He asks Audrey to drive him to the police station to prove how sorry he is.
 After he is given bail, Lewis enters the Rovers Return and is punched by Deirdre.
 Lewis faces hostility from Audrey's grandson, David Platt (Jack P. Shepherd) upon his return to the salon.
 He begs Audrey for forgiveness but she throws him out.
 Lewis sends her flowers and Audrey visits his address and finds he is living in a bedsit.
-David's wife, Kylie Platt (Paula Lane), introduces herself to Lewis and he defends her against Brian Packham's (Peter Gunn) accusations that she is giving her son the wrong food.
+David's wife, Kylie (Paula Lane), introduces herself to Lewis and he defends her against Brian Packham's (Peter Gunn) accusations that she is giving her son the wrong food.

 Lewis attends court, where he is found guilty and sentenced to perform forty hours community service.
 While dining at The Bistro, Lewis charms a food critic and Nick Tilsley (Ben Price) offers him a two-week trial as head waiter.
 Gail disapproves but Audrey defends Lewis and he later buys Audrey a bracelet as a gift of thanks.
 When Nick finds some money missing from the till, he and Gail believe Lewis took it.
 Audrey also doubts Lewis but when she learns that Eva Price (Catherine Tyldesley) took the money, she tries unsuccessfully to stop Lewis from leaving.
 Lewis returns for his wages and tells Nick that his community service has finished and he is leaving for good.
 Audrey arrives to see Lewis, asks him to stay and professes her love for him.
 They spend the night together at Audrey's house and agree to keep their relationship secret.
 Once David and Gail find out about their relationship, Audrey and Lewis make it public.
 Lewis suggests they go on holiday together to the Mediterranean and Audrey agrees.
 She asks David to sign her salon back to her so she can help pay for the holiday, but he refuses.